mleonardallen/CarND-Vehicle-Detection/README.md

 ##### Window Search

-I then generate impliment a sliding window search to extract individual images to send to the classifier.
+I then implement a sliding window search to extract individual images to send to the classifier.

 > `vehicle_detection/pipeline.py` in `process` method on `line 66`.